DataTalksClub/machine-learning-zoomcamp/cohorts/2026/10-kubernetes/images/2026-09-08-kubernetes-imagegen-repair-provenance.md

 with handwritten annotations.
 The lesson already includes the complete `docker run` command and explains the model name/version mapping in prose.
-This is native command content rather than a useful conceptual visual, so its Markdown image reference should be removed while preserving the JPG, crop, and existing PNG source binaries.
+This is native command content rather than a useful conceptual visual, so its Markdown image reference was removed in `d679ff8` while preserving the JPG, crop, and existing PNG source binaries.

 ### `08-eks-06-aws-console-crisp.png`